Kane County Child Custody Attorneys

 In addition to changing the framework for child custody determinations, the updated IMDMA also recognizes a parent's right to parenting time rather than a right to visitation.
 The change acknowledges that non-residential parents are not visiting their children, but rather spending important time parenting them.
 The amount of parenting time granted to a parent is independent of how many responsibilities that parent has been allocated.

-If you are involved in a divorce, separation or paternity dispute that will involve allocation of parenting responsibilities, contact Shaw Sanders, P.C. by calling 630-584-5550.
-We offer free consultations to get to know you and your family situation, answer your questions, and discuss your legal options.
-From our office in St. Charles, we work with clients throughout Northern Illinois including St. Charles, Geneva, Aurora, Batavia, Wheaton, Yorkville, Elgin, DeKalb, and the surrounding area.
+If you are involved in a divorce, separation, or paternity dispute that will involve allocation of parenting responsibilities, contact Shaw Sanders, P.C. by calling 630-584-5550.
+We offer free consultations to better understand your family's circumstances, answer any inquiries, and discuss your legal options.
+Our Kane County child custody attorneys are here to stand up for your rights as a parent.